ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 "batch bucket", which is defined in this section.
 The data stored in a batch bucket is kept for eventual use in the {{collect-flow}}.

-Batch buckets are indexed by an aggregation parameter, as well as a batch mode-specific "batch bucket identifier":
+Batch buckets are indexed by a batch mode-specific "batch bucket identifier":

 * For the time-interval batch mode, the batch bucket identifier is an interval of time whose beginning is a multiple of the task's `time_precision` and whose duration is equal to the task's `time_precision`.
-The identifier associated with a given output share is the unique such interval containing the client timestamp of the report the output share was recovered from.
+The identifier associated with a given output share is the unique such interval containing the client timestamp of the report the output share was recovered from; for example, if the task's `time_precision` is 1000 seconds and the report's timestamp is 1729629081, the relevant batch bucket identifier is `(1729629000, 1000)`.
+(The first element of the pair denotes the start of the batch interval and the second denotes the duration.)
 * For the leader-selected batch mode, the batch bucket identifier is a batch ID.
-  The identifier associated with a given output share is the batch ID of the related aggregation.
+  The identifier associated with a given output share is the batch ID of the related aggregation job.

 A few different pieces of information are associated with each batch bucket:

 * An VDAF-specific aggregate share, as defined in {{!VDAF}}.
 * A count of a number of reports included in the batch bucket.
-* A 32-byte checksum value.
+* A 32-byte checksum value, as defined below.

 When processing an output share `out_share`, the following procedure is used to update the batch buckets:

-* Look up the existing batch bucket for the aggregation parameter `agg_param` associated with the aggregation job, and the batch bucket identifier associated with the aggregation job and output share.
+* Look up the existing batch bucket for the batch bucket identifier associated with the aggregation job and output share.
   * If there is no existing batch bucket, initialize a new one.
-The initial aggregate share value is computed as `Vdaf.agg_init(agg_param)`; the initial count is `0`; and the initial checksum is 32 zero bytes.
+The initial aggregate share value is computed as `Vdaf.agg_init(agg_param)`, where `agg_param` is the aggregation parameter associated with the aggregation job (see {{!VDAF, Section 4.4}}); the initial count is `0`; and the initial checksum is 32 zero bytes.
 * Update the aggregate share `agg_share` to `Vdaf.agg_update(agg_param,
   agg_share, out_share)`.
 * Increment the count by 1.